 The Buddha said this human birth was the most advantageous for awakening.
-Here we have joy and woe and the intelligence to identify the escape from samsara, forever being reborn in a state of delusion.
-Other places or possible rebirth have only the mental body.
-Here that mind is saturated with heavy matter for the body and mind are like 'milk in water'.
-For those of us who find such ideas incompatible with their own, remember that belief is not a necessary prerequisite for attaining liberation.
+Here we have joy and woe and the intelligence to identify the escape from samsara, from forever being reborn in a state of delusion.
+Other places of possible rebirth have only the mental body.
+Here the mind is saturated with heavy matter for the body and mind are like 'milk in water'.
+(If you find these ideas incompatible with your own, remember that belief is not a necessary prerequisite for attaining liberation).

 The fact remains that when we turn inward a once unknown world opens up.
 Our development has taken us to the point of objectifying the world outside the body.
-Although we have a relationship with that world of possessiveness, some of it is mine, some shared and lot is not mine.
+Although we have a relationship with that world of possessiveness, only some of it is mine, some of it is shared and lot is not mine.
 But we don't say it is 'me'.
-'Me' refers to what I experience in the body or through the body.
+We think 'me' refers to what I experience in the body or through the body.
+But is it me?
 Before we came to vipassana, it probably never occurred to us that we could objectify the inner world as we have done the outer.

-Just as this outer world has limitation (the walls of a room), so the 'inner me' has the special limitation of the body.
+Just as this outer world has limitation (like the walls of a room), so the 'inner me' has the special limitation of the body.
 A room has windows to let in the light and air, so the body has the senses.
 As a room has an atmosphere, so the body has an atmosphere (our emotional life).
 As a room has meaning (a waiting room, a concert hall), so the body is filled with inner dialogue.
 When we step up to that inner 'observation post', everything we experience becomes other.
 There is a distance, a space, between the observer and the observed.
 Making the inner world an object is an experience of not-self.
 For that is all the Buddha is saying: If it's an object it cannot be the subject.
 This is the vantage point from which we can investigate and begin to understand how this psychophysical organism works.